nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Actual Result: A modal showing containing the name, duration, portion, ingredients, steps, and tags fields of the recipe appears.
 Status: `Accepted`

-Test Case 2:
+#### **Test Case 2:**

 Description: Verify add form opens properly when prompted.
 Preconditions: User is on the default Main Window page.
 Test Steps:

-   1. Type "addf" in the command box and enter.
+   1. Type `addf` in the command box and enter.

 Expected Result: A form modal appears, containing empty text input fields for name, duration, portion, ingredients, steps, and tags, as well as a `Cancel` and `Save` button on the bottom right.
 Actual Result: A form modal appears, containing empty text input fields for name, duration, portion, ingredients, steps, and tags, as well as a `Cancel` and `Save` button on the bottom right.
 Status: `Accepted`

-Test Case 3:
+#### **Test Case 3:**

 Description: Verify add form saves the newly added recipe properly.
 Preconditions: User is on the add recipe form.
 Test Steps:

    1. Fill up the form with a sample recipe given in the user guide.
    2. Click 'Save' at the bottom of the form to save and exit the form.
    3. Scroll to the bottom of the recipe list and click on the newly added recipe.
    4. Press the 'P' key to view its details.

 Expected Result: The newly saved recipe is present at the bottom of the recipe list, and contains exactly the fields entered in the form.
 Actual Result: The newly saved recipe is present at the bottom of the recipe list, and contains exactly the fields entered in the form.
 Status: `Accepted`

-Test Case 4:
+#### **Test Case 4:**

 Description: Verify edit form displays correctly when prompted.
 Preconditions: User is on the default Main Window page.
 Test Steps:

    1. Hover over or click a recipe card.
    2. Press the 'F' key on the keyboard.

 Expected Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
 Actual Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
 Status: `Accepted`

-Test Case 5:
+#### **Test Case 5:**

 Description: Verify edit form saves the edited recipe properly.
 Preconditions: User is on edit recipe form.
 Test Steps:

    1. Edit the any of the fields in the form, using the format provided in the user guide as reference.
    2. Click the `Save` button at the bottom right of the form.
    3. Scroll to the bottom of the recipe list and click on the edited recipe.
    4. Press the 'P' key to view its details.

 Expected Result: The recipe has been edited, with the new recipe details in congruence with the edits made for each field.
 Actual Result: The recipe has been edited, with the new recipe details in congruence with the edits made for each field.
 Status: `Accepted`

-**MSS**

-1. Chef requests to clear recipe book
-2. Book clears itself of all recipes

-   Use case ends.

-*{More to be added}*

 <div style="page-break-after: always;"></div>

 ### Non-Functional Requirements

 1. The app should be able to operate on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The app should be able to hold up to 1000 recipes without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The app should have a high level of test coverage to ensure quality.
 5. The app should have automated testing and deployment processes to facilitate maintenance.
 6. The app should have clean and well-documented code that is easy to maintain and update.